sergicanet9/go-hexagonal-api/README.md

 <br />
 <br />
  NOTES:
 - The env flag is optional.
-The default value is "local" and will launch the app in port 8080.
+Default value: "local".
 - It is also possible to debug it in Visual Studio Code with the provided [launch.json](https://github.com/sergicanet9/go-mongo-restapi/blob/main/.vscode/launch.json).

 ## Run the application in a docker container